Rod Milburn: Career

 Milburn's triumph was overshadowed by other events.
 The qualifying rounds for the 110 m hurdles event was delayed by the suspension of the games following the terrorist attack in the Olympic Village.
 The final itself was then overlooked due to the furor over the behaviour of the American 400 meter runners Vince Matthews and Wayne Collett on the medal rostrum at their medal award ceremony.

 In 1973 Milburn continued to demonstrate he was the world's pre-eminent high-hurdler by breaking the world record for the 110 m hurdles with a 13.1 s, knocking 0.1 s off a record that had lasted for 14 years, and equalling his own world record for 120 y hurdles of 13.0 s.
 The record-breaking times in the 110 m hurdles happened on July 6 in Zurich, Switzerland and on July 22 in Sienna, Italy; the record-equalling time in the 120 y hurdles happened on June 20 in Eugene, Oregon.

 After this season, with no prospect of playing American football professionally and not able to endorse commercial products as an amateur athlete, Milburn joined the fledgling professional athletics tour run by the International Track Association (ITA).
 He was to remain unbeaten in their 1974 season.
 The ITA folded in 1976.
 By running as a professional, Milburn was ineligible to compete at the Olympics and defend his title.

 In 1975, Milburn tried briefly to become an American football player with the fledgling World Football League team the Shreveport Steamer.
 His try out was unsuccessful.

 Milburn returned as a hurdler in 1980 in time for an attempt at an Olympic comeback.
-However, the boycott of the Olympics denied him that possibility.
+He won the British AAA Championships title at the 1980 AAA Championships but the boycott of the Olympics denied him that possibility of going to the Olympics.
 He did, however, run as an amateur for two seasons with some success against the new generation of high hurdlers.